mvolkmann/blog/src/smalltalk.md

 1. Unzip the downloaded file to obtain the directory "Cuis-Smalltalk-Dev-master".
 1. Move this directory to your desired location.

+Alternatively, clone the Git repository.
+This makes it possible to obtain updates by simply running "git pull".

 To start Cuis Smalltalk, run the appropriate start script found in the installed directory based on your operating system.

 - for Windows, open a Command Prompt and run `RunCuisOnWindows.bat`
 - for Linux, open a Terminal and run `RunCuisOnLinux.sh`
-- for Mac
+- for macOS ...

+  1. Double-click the file `CuisVM.app`
-  1. Double-click CuisVM.app which will fail because the app is not verified.
+     which will fail because the app is not verified.
   1. Open the System Settings app.
   1. Select "Privacy & Security".
   1. Scroll down to the "Security" section.